-SpareBank 1 Nord-Norge reported a net income of NOK1,813 million in the nine months of 2019 compared to NOK1,171 million in the same period last year, with the large increase driven mainly by the one-off gain of NOK460 million from the insurance merger.
-Excluding the one-off gain, net income grew 16% compared to the same period year earlier.
+SpareBank 1 Nord-Norge reported a net income of NOK2,062 million during 2019 compared to NOK1,542 million in 2018, with the large increase driven mainly by the one-off gain of NOK460 million from the insurance merger.
+Excluding the one-off gain, net income grew 4% compared to last year.
 Our profitability score reflects our expectation that over the next 12-18 months the bank's normalised earnings will be sustained at slightly lower levels, but close to the 12% long-term RoE target.
 The bank has been successful in leveraging its strategy to become the dominant bank in the northern region for retail and SME loans, despite the strong competition on the retail side.
 Furthermore, we anticipate that loan losses will remain low and manageable, given the generally favourable economic activity in the region.